CBDOO at your service

 THCJD

-At the molecular level, it differs from other cannabinoids in the THC family in that it has a longer side chain.
+At the molecular level, it is distinguished from other cannabinoids in the THC family by its longer side chain.
 This gives it a stronger interaction with CB1 and CB2 receptors, resulting in more pronounced and longer-lasting effects.

 THCPO

-Tetrahydrocannabiphorol acetate-O is a synthetic cannabinoid obtained from the acetylation of THC-P.
+Tetrahydrocannabiphorol acetate-O, THCPO, is a synthetic cannabinoid obtained from the acetylation of THC-P.

 This chemical process gives this synthetic cannabinoid greater potency and a new kind of psychoactive effect, while remaining powerful and long-lasting.